-NOTE: Both low speed screws must be adjusted exactly the same way.
+NOTE: On twin carburetor engines, both low speed screws must be adjusted exactly the same way.
 Never adjust screws more than 1/4 turn at a time.

 High Speed Screw

 The high speed screw no. 14 is sealed with a plastic cap that allows an adjustment of 1/4 turn.